cennznet/api.js/docs/cennznet/constants.md

 - **interface**: `api.consts.staking.bondingDuration`
 - **summary**:   Number of eras that staked funds must remain bonded for.

-### electionLookahead: `BlockNumber`
-- **interface**: `api.consts.staking.electionLookahead`
-- **summary**:   The number of blocks before the end of the era from which election submissions are allowed.

-  Setting this to zero will disable the offchain compute and only on-chain seq-phragmen will be used.

-  This is bounded by being within the last session.
-Hence, setting it to a value more than the length of a session will be pointless.

-### maxIterations: `u32`
-- **interface**: `api.consts.staking.maxIterations`
-- **summary**:   Maximum number of balancing iterations to run in the offchain submission.

-  If set to 0, balance_solution will not be executed at all.

 ### maxNominatorRewardedPerValidator: `u32`
 - **interface**: `api.consts.staking.maxNominatorRewardedPerValidator`
 - **summary**:   The maximum number of nominators rewarded for each validator.

   For each validator only the `$MaxNominatorRewardedPerValidator` biggest stakers can claim their reward.
 This used to limit the i/o cost for the nominator payout.

-### minSolutionScoreBump: `Perbill`
-- **interface**: `api.consts.staking.minSolutionScoreBump`
-- **summary**:   The threshold of improvement that should be provided for a new solution to be accepted.

 ### sessionsPerEra: `SessionIndex`
 - **interface**: `api.consts.staking.sessionsPerEra`